Jill Gallard

-Jill Gallard CMG CVO is a British diplomat who took up the post of British Ambassador to Germany in November 2020.
+Jill Gallard CMG CVO is a British diplomat who served as British Ambassador to Germany from November 2020 to September 2024.
 Previously she was the British Ambassador to Portugal, director of human resources at the Foreign and Commonwealth Office and deputy political director at the Foreign and Commonwealth Office.

 Early life

-Born in Omagh, Northern Ireland, and raised in Omagh and County Antrim, Gallard was educated at Ballyclare High School and gained a MA degree in French and Spanish from the University of Edinburgh.
+Born in Omagh, Northern Ireland, and raised in Omagh and County Antrim, Gallard was educated at Ballyclare High School and gained an MA degree in French and Spanish from the University of Edinburgh.

 Career

 Gallard joined the Foreign and Commonwealth Office (FCO) in 1991.
 She has served at Madrid and Prague and in various posts at the FCO, including at the European Commission in Brussels.
 She was Ambassador to Portugal from 2011 to 2014 and director of human resources at the FCO from 2014 to 2018.

 Gallard was appointed CMG in the 2018 Birthday Honours.

 From 2018 to 2020 she was deputy political director and director of the Western Balkans and Eastern Mediterranean at the FCO.

 In July 2020 Gallard was appointed Ambassador to Germany and took up the position in November.
 She was the first ever woman to hold the position.
+In March 2023 she received King Charles III and Queen Camilla on their first outbound state visit.
+In honour of this she was appointed a Commander of The Royal Victorian Order in November 2023, with the appointment backdated to the date of the state visit.
+In March 2024 it was announced that her successor would be Andrew Jonathan Mitchell from September 2024, with Gallard transferring to another posting.